auburn-comp-math/math-5630-6630/differentiation_quadrature.md

     A^{\ast}\approx A_2(h) + \cO(h^{3\gamma}).
 $$

-However, such a process can constantly refine the approximation due to the potentially fast-growing constant in the $\cO$ notation.
+However, such a process may not constantly refine the approximation due to the potentially fast-growing constant in the $\cO$ notation.

 ### Wynn's Epsilon Method